The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 If enabled, instructors and TAs will receive an email alert whenever a submission is made after the due date.

-Choose Simple direct grading, Rubric or Grading guide to grade the assignment.
-See Grade with Rubrics in Moodle, or Grading Guide (at Moodle.org) to learn about using these grading methods.
+Choose Simple direct grading, Grading guide or Rubric to grade the assignment.
+See Grade with Rubrics or Grading Guides in Moodle, to learn about using the Advanced grading methods.

 Select a Category in your gradebook under which you would like the assignment grade to be placed.
-See Create Grade Categories in Moodle for instructions on how to create a category in your gradebook.
+See Grade Categories Options in the Moodle for instructions on how to create a category in your gradebook.

 If enabled, instructors and TAs will not see student names when grading submissions.
 For more, see Blind Grading for Moodle Assignment Submissions.

-For instructions on how to download all submissions within an assignment, see Download All Student Submissions in a Moodle Assignment.
+For instructions on how to download all submissions within an assignment, see Download Student Submissions from a Moodle Assignment.
 For more information on grading, see Grade Assignments in Moodle.

 When enabled, grading an assignment goes through a series of workflow stages: Not graded, In grading, Grading completed, In review, Ready for release, and Released.
 For more information, see Advanced Grading Workflow and Allocation for Moodle Assignments.